 - The extension aims to blur out all web elements tagged as img

-- It will let you choose blur intensity of bewteen 1-10.
+- It will let you choose blur intensity of between 1-10.
 I have found 10 to work best

 - It offers a ‘remove background image’ button though the author was/is still hoping to implement blurring for the same.
 But of cause background images are often not a huge concern.

-- It will let you unblur blurred webpage images indivindually using Ctrl+Alt+mouse left-click.
+- It will let you unblur blurred webpage images individually using Ctrl+Alt+mouse left-click.
 I have often find myself desiring a right-click or content menu unblur option

 - It will let you choose if you wish to blur image elements by default on each new browsing sessions.
-I have found that it is enabling this gives the extension its coveted function
+I have found that it is in enabling this that extension has its edge (the main coveted value)

 Advantages of blurring to blocking